holtonma/holtonma.github.io/devto-export.md

 **I want to hear from you:** Are you currently paying $20/month or more for cloud hosting on hobby projects?
 What's your biggest barrier to trying self-hosting - is it the security concerns, the setup complexity, or something else entirely?

-Drop a comment or reach out on X [@markholton](https://twitter.com/markholton) - I'd love to help you get started or hear about your own self-hosting adventures.
+Drop a comment below - I'd love to help you get started or hear about your own self-hosting adventures!

 ---